 It is instructive to work up to this "one dimension at a time."
-For simplicity we will stick to using as the symbol for the function of which we are taking derivatives.

 The GRADIENT in One Dimension